fredenrg/FRED-Swap/README.md

 # FRED-Swap
-Overview of FRED Swap, a Stellar to BSC bridge app
+Overview of FRED Swap, a Stellar to BSC and Polygon bridge app

 **Introduction**

-FRED Swap is a bridge to swap between FRED tokens on the Stellar network and bFREDX tokens on the BSC (Binance smart chain) network, and vice versa.
+FRED Swap is a bridge to swap between FRED tokens on the Stellar network and bFREDX tokens on the BSC (Binance smart chain) network, pFREDX on the Polygon Network and vice versa.
-Tokens are swapped in a ratio of 1:1, with a pool fee of 0.5XLM to cover BSC gas fees (when swapping from FRED to bFREDX only).
+Tokens are swapped in a ratio of 1:1, with a pool fee of 0.5XLM to cover BSC and Polygon gas fees (when swapping from FRED to bFREDX, pFREDX only).

 **Rationale for method used**